paypal/InnerSourceCommons/events/isc-fall-2018-agenda.md

         <td class="time">11:20 – 11:45</td>
         <td class="author">
             <a href="/InnerSourceCommons/events/isc-fall-2018-speakers#daniel_izquierdo">Daniel Izquierdo</a> <span class="affiliation">(Bitergia)</span><br/>
-                   <td class="title">Are you sure you are measuring what you want to measure?
+                   <td class="title">Are You Sure You are Measuring What You Want to Measure?
             <span onClick="toggleAbstract('izquierdo-1')" class="abstract-toggle">(<a id=" izquierdo-1-link">Show Abstract</a>)</span>
             <div style="display:none" class="abstract" id="izquierdo-1">
 Cheating on metrics is easy.
 And it happens that from time to time we realize that the metrics that we thought were the right ones, are in reality the wrong ones.